Unless otherwise credited, all words and photographs are © David Ritchie and may not be used without permission.

 James D returns to Port Dover, 2019

-Owner/captain Eric Ryerse said that James D has something that sets it apart from other boats especially running into heavy waters.
+Owner/captain Eric Ryerse said that James D has something that sets her apart from other tugs especially running into heavy waters.

 Fishing out of Lake Superior in the ’70s, the James D was the only vessel willing to brave fierce weather to search for the lost Edmund Fitzgerald in the great blizzard of 1975.
 That’s a tough boat.

 Another Hurley classic, the Omsteader, came into Dover later on.
 She’s a larger version of the James D, another beauty built in 1981 by Ralph Hurley at Port Burwell.
-The same recognisable classic Hurley design.
-Seventy-five feet of Erie trawler, still working hard.
+The same recognizable classic Hurley design.
+Eighty feet of Erie trawler, still working hard.

 The Omsteader returns to Port Dover, 2019

-The Hurley boats and most other fish tugs may appear to be flat, wide and ungainly in the water but a look at the hull design tells a story that cannot be read above water.
+The Hurley boats may appear to be flat, wide and ungainly in the water but a look at the hull design tells a story that cannot be read above water.
 Here are some photos from the Hurley archive showing the hull of The Last Time during construction.

 Photos courtesy John Hurley

 The Last Time was constructed after Ralph Hurley had retired.
-He was persuaded to make one last boat, a larger craft (80 feet long) than the fabricating shop, it had to be built outside. .
+He was persuaded to build one last fish tug.
+Over 80 feet in length, too long to fit inside the fabricating shop, the Last Time was built outdoor.
 The Omsteader (4 pics up) is the same size and design.

 Photo by Shawn Olds The Last Time (1981) with James D (1957) in Mamainse Harbour, north shore of Lake Superior.